genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 **How do I reuse a data flow?**

-Open a data flow you would like to run in Run Dataflow app. on the app page you can set input files and additional files like reference genomes that are required for analysis.
+Open a data flow you would like to run in Run Dataflow application.
+On the application page you can set input files and additional files like reference genomes that are required for analysis.

 **What’s the difference between Data Flow Runner and Data Flow Editor?**